adarshaj/dejavu/README.md

 `photo` telex -- always contains url(http), and hash of the image, optionally contains a tag (an object identifying the photo)

-**signals and commands** that can be attached to a photo telex:
+**signals and commands** that can be attached a photo telex to:

  * `.store` -- store a reference image, an original
  * `+match` -- a photo of a person to be ID'ed
  * `.ack` -- acknowledgement for staging of a photo for recognition or after storing it retry if not received within a timeout

+when the daemon is started with the `--seed` option, it skips bootstrap.
+It's world-facing IP has to be manually determined and distributed to the new coming peers.

 web interface
 -------------